giulio-ammannato/gamified_cup_task/README.md

 # Final note
 The efficacy of the gamified version of the cup task in assessing decision making is NOT YET validated.
 Prelimniary, unpublished results supports its efficacy but a peer-reveid paper is needed to confirm it.
-I'm planning to write and release a detailed explenation of the code.
-For the moment it's just provided as it is.
-However it's commented in english.

 # Bibliography